 The Management Development and Compensation Committee (the "Compensation Committee") reviews and approves the overall compensation strategy and policies for the Company.
 Each member of the Compensation Committee is "independent" as set forth in Rule 4200(a)(15) of the NASDAQ listing standards.
 In addition, the Compensation Committee reviews and approves corporate performance goals and objectives relevant to the compensation of the Company's executive officers and other senior management; reviews and approves the compensation and other terms of employment of the Company's Chief Executive Officer; and oversees the Company's 2008 Equity Incentive Plan (the "2008 Plan"), the 2001 Incentive Stock Plan (the "2001 Plan"), the 1996 Incentive Stock Plan (the "1996 Plan") and the 1996 Non-Employee Directors Stock Incentive Plan (the "Directors Plan").
 The 1996 Plan and the Directors Plan both terminated in 2006.
 Upon stockholder approval of the 2008 Plan no further grants were made under the 2001 Plan; provided, that if any shares of Common Stock subject to an award under the 2001 Plan are forfeited or expire or are settled for cash (in whole or in part), the shares of Common Stock subject to such award will, to the extent of the forfeiture, expiration or cash settlement, again be available for issuance under the 2008 Plan, subject to certain limitations as described in the 2008 Plan.
-The Compensation Committee also administers the Chronimed Stock Options Plans, which were assumed by the Company in connection with its merger with Chronimed Inc. in 2005, and the BioScrip/CHS 2006 Equity Incentive Plan (the "CHS Plan"), which was assumed and adopted by the Company in connection with its acquisition of CHS in March 2010.
-In connection with the assumption and adoption of the CHS Plan, certain options issued under the under CHS Plan held by the top five executives of CHS were converted into the right to purchase 716,086 shares of the Company's Common Stock and all other options issued under the CHS Plan were either cashed out or cancelled at the closing of the acquisition of CHS.
-As of April 19, 2010 there were 2,390,229 shares of common stock remaining available for grant to employees of CHS under the CHS Plan.
+The Compensation Committee also administers the Chronimed Stock Options Plans, which were assumed by the Company in connection with its acquisition of CHS in March 2010.
+In connection with the assumption and adoption of the CHS Plan, certain options issued under the UHS Plan held by the top five executives of CHS were converted into the right to purchase 716,086 shares of the Company's Common Stock remaining available for grant to employees of CHS under the CHS Plan.
 The Compensation Committee is also responsible for ensuring that adequate management development programs and activities are created and implemented in order to provide a succession plan for executive officers and other significant positions within the Company.
 During 2009, the Compensation Committee held six meetings.